AfiqDanish13/Assignment/README.md

 4. If you choose 1, before the game started, the output will show the default game settings.
 You can choose their preferences if you want to keep the settings or change it.
 5. If you want to change the settings enter n.
 After that enter the following settings - row number, column number and number of zombies.
 6. After that, we will be directed to the gameboard that is completed with header, elements, columns, Alien, elements and etc.
-7. The player can enter command such as up, down, left and right to move the Alien as the desired commands.
+7. The player can enter command such as "up", "down", "left" and "right" to move the Alien as the desired commands.
+8. Enter command "help" to open the command list
-8. The Alien movements will stop when it hist the border.
+9. The Alien movements will stop when it hist the border.

 ## Progress Log